 To ensure the best possible education, The Tanto International School aims to eliminate as many transitional problems as possible.
 The classes are small, the school day has a carefully planned timetable where routines play an essential part and all school days run the same hours.
 As a result, children can quickly overcome any transitional problems and carry on learning to the best of their ability.
 Being a small, independent school allows all staff to know every child.
 The school works actively to ensure that the children feel safe with everyone but more than this The Tanto International School aims to be a new family away from your family.

-When the old School Board chose to retire in 2001, the school continued operating with a new Board which consisted of educators employed at the school at the time with Mr. Ray Riley taking over as Principal.
-He continued in this post until 2012 when he took up retirement.
-He is currently the Director of the Tanto International School and maintains a keen interest in the events and progress of the school and children alike.
-It has remained in the care of this same Board since 2001.
-As educators, they have aimed to develop the school in order to continuously ensure the best possible educational environment without changing its successful formula.
-The school offers a unique blend of family values, care and great educational opportunities to all who attend.
+When this School Board chose to retire in 2001, the school continued operating with a new Board which consisted of educators employed at the school at the time with Mr. Ray Riley taking over as Principal.
+It remained in their care from 2001 to 2020.
+As educators, they aimed to develop the school in order to continuously ensure the best possible educational environment without changing its successful formula.
+The school continues to offer a unique blend of family values, care and great educational opportunities to all who attend.